-Titanic: The Musical Sets Sail in Amherst Central Operetta Musical Production
+Titanic: The Musical is Largest Amherst Central Operetta Musical Production

-When the Titanic sets sail across the stage of the Theodore Masterson Auditorium stage at Amherst High School in February, it will represent the largest scenic project the Amherst Operetta Association has undertaken in its 71 years.
+The production in early February of Titanic at Amherst High School represented the largest scenic project the Amherst Operetta Association has undertaken in its 71 years.

 Mostly sung in its entirely, the score for Titanic: The Musical requires a huge, talented cast and its set requires an expanded stage area large enough to represent the Titanic’s bridge and the Marconi radio room.

 “I have wanted to do this piece for many years.
 You need a fantastic orchestra, a capable cast, and a crew that can make it all happen.
 All of that aligned this year, and we knew it was the right year to take on the challenge,” said Justin T. Pomietlarz, Titanic director and director of choral activities at Amherst Central High School.
 “Personally, I am endlessly fascinated by the story.
 I am an experienced sailor, so I am naturally drawn to the nautical theme of the work, but beyond that, it is just an amazing piece of theatre that so clearly articulates mankind's arrogance and inadequacy - and our frailty - in a powerful and emotional way.”

 ACHS and its Titanic production was selected as a finalist for the 2020 Kenny Awards, presented by Shea’s Performing Arts Center and The Lipke Foundation.
 Now in its 27th year, the award celebrates excellence in high school musical theatre in Western New York.
 The Lipke Foundation will provide a $10,000 grant to the theatre program that receives the award for Outstanding Musical Production.
 Award winners are announced in May 2020.